aristanetworks/anta/README.md

 * Clear counters on devices.
 * Test the devices reachability.
 * Clear the list of MAC addresses which are blacklisted in EVPN.
-* Collect scheduled show tech-support from devices.
+* Collect the scheduled show tech-support files from devices.

 This repository uses Python scripts and eAPI (EOS API).
 You can find examples of EOS automation with eAPI in this [repository](https://github.com/arista-netdevops-community/arista_eos_automation_with_eAPI).